top of page

 The noun 'extent' has its origins in the Latin word 'extentus,' which is the past participle of 'extendere.'
 In Latin, 'ex' means 'out,' and 'tendere' means 'to stretch.'
 Therefore, 'extentus' essentially means 'stretched out' or 'extended.'
 As the term made its way into Middle English, it retained its fundamental sense of expansion and stretching.
 In its current usage, 'extent' refers to the degree, scope, or magnitude of something, reflecting its etymological roots in the concept of how much something has been stretched or extended.
 Whether describing the extent of a problem, the extent of one's knowledge, or the extent of a landscape, the term 'extent' continues to convey the idea of measurement and scope inherited from its Latin origin.

-Find the meaning of extent:
+Quiz: Find the meaning of the noun extent:

 Try Again!